sahidvelji/cli/CONTRIBUTING.md

+# Contributing to OpenFeature CLI

+Thank you for your interest in contributing to the OpenFeature CLI!
+This document provides guidelines and instructions to help you get started with contributing to the project.
+Whether you're fixing a bug, adding a new feature, or improving documentation, your contributions are greatly appreciated.

 ## Contributing New Generators

 We welcome contributions for new generators to extend the functionality of the OpenFeature CLI.
 Below are the steps to contribute a new generator: